-Whether you crave the sweet and salty flavors of chocolate chip, the butteriness of sugar cookies, or the warm spices in snickerdoodles, every cookie should be celebrated—and we don't need a food holiday to reach for the cookie jar.
+Whether you crave the sweet and salty flavors of chocolate chip, the butteriness of sugar cookies, or the warm spices in snickerdoodles, every cookie should be celebrated.
+And while December 4 is National Cookie Day, we don't need a food holiday to reach for the cookie jar.
 From ice cream sandwiches to whoopie pies, cookies are arguably America's favorite treat.
 But which cookie comes out on top and is truly beloved in every state?

-'Bama is best known for their country fried steaks, banana pudding, and fried green tomatoes, but their favorite cookie is none other than peanut butter with chocolate chips.
+'Bama is best known for country-fried steaks, banana pudding, and fried green tomatoes, but the state's favorite cookie is none other than peanut butter with chocolate chips.
 Perhaps, it's because it's the state where college football lives and reigns, and peanut butter makes the ultimate game-viewing snack.

 When Russia negotiated with the U.S. for the Last Frontier, they left crumbs of their culture behind in the form of Russian Tea Cakes.
 Russian Tea Cakes, also known as polvorones, are small balls of buttery dough filled with finely ground nuts that are rolled twice in powdered sugar.
-They basically look like mini snowglobes, which is exactly what the Eskimo state is.
+They basically look like mini snowglobes.

-You'll find the best Mexican fare around when you visit the Sunset State, so it's not surprising that they've chosen Mexican Wedding cookies as their favorite treat.
+You'll find the best Mexican fare around when you visit the Sunset State, so it's not surprising that Arizona residents have chosen Mexican Wedding cookies as their favorite treat.
 Mexican Wedding cookies are very similar to Russian Tea Cakes because they have a thick dusting of powdered sugar and a rich buttery texture.
 They're often cut into crescent moon shapes.

 Thanks to California's sunny weather, it's home to some of the tastiest foods: wine, avocados, almonds, truffle oil.
 Should we go on?
 So there's no better way to define the Golden State than two mighty flavors: peanut butter and chocolate.